backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/CloudFormation Template Components.md

 	- ![[attachments/Pasted image 20220518153418.png]]
 - To import the value we use `Fn::ImportValue function` or `!ImportValue`

-> [!caution] You *can't delete* a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack
+> [!caution]- You *can't delete* a CloudFormation Stack if its outputs are being referenced by another CloudFormation stack
+> To delete it first, you need to *delete the other CloudFormation stacks that reference the exported outputs*, then delete it

 > [!note] Whenever question mentions about *linking CloudFormation templates* go with outputs.

+> [!caution] Exported output names must be *unique within your region*

 ## Conditions
 - Conditions are used to *control the creation of resources or outputs* based on a condition.